wilfredlourens/virtualhabitat/_pages/aboutme.md

 Some topics I feel strongly about or sympathetic towards are the energy transition, the repair movement and (sustainable) manufacturing.

+My Telecommunications background (as part of the electrical engineering curriculum) has left me with a soft spot for the invisible waves that enable wireless communication and thereby our present society.
+Even though Maxwell's equations are currently a thing from a recent past I still feel strongly for his principles and the areas of science it has brought about such as antennas, radar and electromagnetic.

 Activities ’on the side’: I take a profound interest in learning languages .
 I try to visit the Goethe’s Institute monthly book gathering to discuss German literature.
 As a relic from the past as a hobby (web) programmer I still like to write the occasional line of code, maintaining the photography website of my father.